bawjensen/bawjensen.github.io/README.md

 ## Implementation

 Created as an HTML/JS/CSS static site with the LESS precompiler.
 Possibly considering adding JADE into the mix.
-Uses Firebase as a database, on the front-end.
+Uses Firebase as a database on the front-end.